Niranjana-MR/About-Me/README.md

 - 👋 Hi, I’m @Niranjana-MR
-- 👀 I’m interested in Web Technologies and languages like JavaScript, and Python.
+- 👀 Interested in Web Technologies and security.
+Security always facinates.
+Currently, I'm still learning to build things before, eventually, I break it.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 Right now, I'm learning JavaScript.
-- 💞️ I’m looking to collaborate on simple web projects that will also help me in learning something new.
+- 💞️ Open to collaborate on simple web projects that will also help me in learning something new.
 - 📫 You can reach me on GitHub or even leave a message on my LinkedIn - https://www.linkedin.com/in/niranjana-m-r-a48274168/

 <!---